-Club Foot (2-28-05) Revised 1-8-06 Pete Ramey
+Club Foot 2-28-05 Pete Ramey with 2018 edits

 Suprascapular Nerve Damage

 There are two muscles that run along the outside of the scapula (supraspinatus and infraspinatus).
-Their primary job is actually that of a ligament; to hold the scapula against the body.
+Their primary job is actually that of a ligament – to hold the scapula against the body.
 The reason they are muscle, rather than ligament is for increased flexibility.
 These muscles are innervated by a motor nerve (suprascapular).
 If this nerve is damaged the muscles cannot contract as well.

-In severe cases, this is commonly called "sweeny", but I see it very commonly to very slight degrees.
+In severe cases, this is commonly called "sweeny,” but I see it very commonly to very slight degrees.
 The hoof adapts to the reduced extension of the foreleg by becoming more upright.

 From a medical standpoint, the nerve damage is irreversible, but I have seen massage therapy and daily stretching significantly help the situation.
-Anything that increases mobility of the limb (massage, stretching, exercise) will in turn “normalize” the hoof.
+Anything that increases mobility of the limb (massage, stretching, and exercise) will in turn “normalize” the hoof.
 I have heard one veterinarian and one massage therapist who use electric therapy to stimulate muscles claim they can cause nerves to “jump” into the muscles, reversing the problem.
 I have yet to see it with my own eyes, though, so if anyone out there has documentation of this, I would love to see it.

 Tendon contracture is a misnomer.
 Tendons do not contract beyond their rest length.
 The muscles that work the flexor tendons can and do contract for many reasons.
 An overfed foal can “outgrow” the muscles and tendons.
-A stall bound horse can have simple muscle contraction due to a lack of movement.
+A stall bound horse can have simple muscle contraction (read stiffness) due to a lack of movement.
 Any injury that causes reduced use or movement of a limb can result in muscle contraction.
 The list goes on.
 Either way, if this is suspected, a competent vet and farrier need to have their heads together and be on the job.
 Again, exercise, routine stretching and massage therapy may be the best cure and routine hoof care throughout the horse’s life and plenty of exercise are the best preventatives.

 Voluntary Pain Contracture

-Recently I worked a chronic case with severe flexor contracture.
-The constantly horse stood on its tiptoes and sometimes 'knuckled over' onto the front of its pasterns to 'rest'.
+Recently, I worked a chronic case with severe flexor contracture.
+The horse constantly stood on its tiptoes and sometimes knuckled over onto the front of its pasterns to rest.
 I trimmed, padded and applied hoof casts to the horse about eight times at three week intervals (sadly we then decided to put her down).
 The attending veterinarian was performing a palmar digital nerve block for each trim/shoeing, and as soon as the block would take effect, the horse would settle down onto her heels.
 This proved (to me) that foot pain alone can cause reflexive flexor contracture.

 This one is probably the worst news on the list.
 Consult a vet to see if anything can be done for the horse.
-More that likely, the horse’s working days are over, although pasture soundness and light work may still be an option for the horse.
+More than likely, the horse’s working days are over, although pasture soundness and light work may still be an option for the horse.

 Some horses are just born with upright conformation.
 The best thing to do is not to breed them and create more.
 A horse with an upright conformation on one or more hooves can live over 40 years without having a lame day, but this is unlikely.
 A pathologically upright limb is more susceptible to almost every locomotion problem you have ever heard of.
 None of the shock absorbing features of the horse work as well, and none of the mechanics of the hoof itself are set up correctly.
 Is a horse going to die from an upright conformation?
-No; But arthritis, founder, navicular, problems, the list goes on, will always be more likely to occur down the road.
+No – but arthritis, founder, navicular, problems, the list goes on, will always be more likely to occur down the road.

 The same goes for the development of club feet in foals often blamed on grazing stance.
 A foal will often get in the habit of grazing with a particular limb forward, while the other one is held back.
 This causes the hoof that is most commonly in the "back" position to become more upright, while the hoof that is usually in the forward position tries to "run away" and flare forward at a lower angle.
 Again, just because a horse tries to develop this hoof pattern does not mean we have to allow it to permanently effect the hooves and limbs.

-Routine, balanced trimming will keep the hooves and the whole horse in balance.
+trimming will keep the hooves and the whole horse in balance.